 Posted Feb 23, 2010

-***Warning: This blog entry is one big spoiler alert, so if you haven't seen "Shutter Island" but want to then please refrain from reading this until you've paid your ten dollars and fifty cents.
+Warning: This blog post is one big spoiler alert, so if you haven't seen "Shutter Island" but want to, please refrain from reading this post.

-"Shutter Island" is one of those films that rips the rug out from under your expectations with the frequency and intensity of a magican's act.
-Initially, we think we are watching a well-intentioned U.S. Marshall named Teddy enter an insane asylum/prison hoping to uncover the whereabouts of a recently-disappeared patient/inmate.
+"Shutter Island" is one of those films that rips the rug out from under you with the frequency and intensity of a magician.
+Initially, we think we are watching a well-intentioned U.S. Marshall named Teddy enter an insane asylum hoping to uncover the whereabouts of a recently-disappeared patient.
 Later, our strangeness barometer begins to beep and we recalibrate our assumptions.
 Now we think we are witnessing a brave and bereaved soul searching for damning evidence that will expose Shutter Island as an expensive, cutting-edge torture chamber.
 Only during the final act (unless you've connected the foreshadowing dots), when our barometer falls off the charts, do we realize that the narrative is really about tragic psychosis and elaborate role play.

 Does Teddy suffer from an actual psychological disorder?